Drugs That Lower Testosterone Levels

 Beta-Blockers and Hypertension Medications Lower Testosterone

 Opioids are often used to reduce feelings of pain or to reduce fits of coughing.
 Of course, using the substance is not without its setbacks.
-The risk of suffering low T is five times larger for men taking long-acting opioids than those taking opioids every four hours.
+Many opioids, such as oxycodone, hydrocodone, and codeine, are known to interfere with hormone levels, and they have been linked to lower than normal testosterone production in both men and women.
+This decrease in testosterone levels can be a side effect of opioid use and of opioid withdrawal.
+Additionally, the risk of suffering low T is five times larger for men taking long-acting opioids than those taking opioids every four hours.
 That being said, short-term opioids still offer the risk of low T.

 Antidepressants and Anti-Anxiety Medications